Pablo Picasso painting estimated to fetch 120m dollars goes on display in London

 The travelling exhibition will also open in Paris, Taipei and Los Angeles and has already been to Dubai and Hong Kong.

-Other artists to feature in the collection include American painter and sculptor Jasper Johns, Dutch-American artist Willem de Kooning, American painter and printmaker Robert Rauschenberg, abstract painter Mark Rothko as well as Edward Ruscha and Andy Warhol, who were both associated with the pop art movement.
+Artists who feature in Ms Fisher Landau’s collection include American painter and sculptor Jasper Johns, Dutch-American artist Willem de Kooning, American painter and printmaker Robert Rauschenberg, abstract painter Mark Rothko as well as Edward Ruscha and Andy Warhol, who were both associated with the pop art movement.

-John’s 1986 oil on canvas art work Flags, depicting two American flags, features in the exhibition as does Rauschenberg’s 1962 silkscreen painting which is estimated to sell at auction for between eight million and 12 million dollars.
+The traveling exhibition displays highlights from the collection including John’s 1986 oil on canvas art work Flags and Rauschenberg’s 1962 silkscreen painting Sundog which is estimated to sell at auction for between eight million and 12 million dollars.

 The collection, estimated to bring in well over 400 million (£327 million) dollars, will be offered for sale at Sotheby’s New York in two dedicated auctions on November 8 and 9.